-An annual report is what is required by the state of formation for an entity to remain active and in good standing with the state.
+Annual reports are required for an entity to remain active and in good standing with its state of formation.

-Annual report requirements vary state to state and entity to entity in regards to when they are due, what fees are associated, and what information is required.
+Requirements for annual reports vary from state to state and entity to entity regarding deadlines, fees, and neccessary information.
 In general, annual reports are required, as you would expect, annually.
-Typically, they request that you confirm or update the information that the state has on file for your entity, such as the business address, registered agent, and persons involved (officers and directors for a corporation or managers and/or members for an LLC).
+Typically, annual reports confirm or update the information filed with the state for your entity, such as the business address, registered agent, and persons involved (officers and directors for a corporation, or managers and/or members for an LLC).
 They will usually contain Operating and Financial information on the business’s performance as well.
-To ensure that your business is viewed as a separate entity from yourself for tax and liability reasons, it is important to maintain corporate compliance and filing your annual reports is one way this is done.
+To ensure that your business is viewed as a separate entity from yourself for tax and liability reasons, it is important to maintain corporate compliance; filing your annual reports is one way to do this.

 How do I do this?